 Question: What opportunities will I have for a shower along Tsum valley trek?.

 Answer: Tea house trekking all the lodges they have a shower which you can get it somewhere paying and somewhere without paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.

 Answer: You can buy bottled mineral water to drink but we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide you with boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.
+Instead, we provide you with boiled water or bringing chlorine tablets to purify the normal water as the normal water is available at the campsite en route.